zephraph/notes/✔ TODO.md

 - [ ] Setup server to replace nginx in console docker container
 - [ ] Add detailed docs to omicron
 - [ ] Finish first four chapters of rust book
+- [ ] Write a blog post on codemods with jscodeshift